hughperkins/securewebcmd/README.md

 Well, in http, everything you transmit is transmitted in clear, and so you're susceptible to replay attacks and so on.
 In https, it's not readable, providing protection against passive attacks.

+# What libraries does it use?

+* nodejs (more a platform than a library I suppose?)
+* express
+* angular
+* bit of jquery
+* twitter bootstrap

+Angular is really awesome :-)  It's like Jinja2 for the front-end, works really well with ajax :-)